paseo-network/paseo-action-submission/pas/PAS-10-Onboard-paras-coretime.md

 - Open a parachain onboarding issue in the Paseo support repository: https://github.com/paseo-network/support/issues/new?assignees=al3mart%2Chbulgarini%2Ceduclerici-zondax&labels=onboard-para&projects=&template=onboard-parachain.yaml&title=%5BParachain+Onboarding+%7C+Slot+Request%5D+ParaId%3A+%3Cyour_paraId%3E

-- Once the core team has proceed with the parachain registration and enough balance was transfer to the parachain manager account, a core could be acquired following this documentation: https://wiki.polkadot.network/docs/learn-guides-coretime-parachains
+- Once the core team has proceed with the parachain registration and enough balance was transferred to the parachain manager account, a core could be acquired following this documentation: https://wiki.polkadot.network/docs/learn-guides-coretime-parachains

 Note: If a chain is being migrated from a different testing environment or it is running in production and needs to use Paseo, contact the team, who can help you with the registration process.